FREQUENTLY ASKED QUESTIONS

 As part of an Essential Safety Measure Audit, a full inspection of the site and the internal building conditions is conducted.
 We can then provide a comprehensive report listing code deficiencies and omissions, along with rectification suggestions.

-requirements.
+Legislation changes may require building owners to upgrade buildings to satisfy BCA requirements.
 BW&A National can provide advice on upgrades required to satisfy authority and legislation requirements.

 Services are offered nationally and include the following: